haskell-game/brainstorming/README.md

 others).

-The libraries we create will be fully supported on at least the most major desktop operating systems: Windows, Mac OS X, and a some common Linux distributions (the other distributions should easily benefit from this support, even if only second class).
+The libraries we create will be fully supported on at least the most major desktop operating systems: Windows, Mac OS X, and some common Linux distributions (the other distributions should easily benefit from this support, even if only second class).
 Support for other operating systems or any web browsers are not primary goals, but we